 A collision or rollover can occur quickly, even during routine maneuvers such as turning and driving on hills or over obstacles, if you fail to take proper precautions.

-For your safety and the safety of a passenger, it is important to understand and follow all the warnings contained in this Operator's Manual and the labels on your ATV prior to riding.
+For your safety, it is important to understand and follow all of the warnings contained in this Operator's Manual and the labels on your ATV prior to riding.